 - evidence from the service's most recent self assessment - personal support plans of people who use the service - formal care reviews and records - participation strategy (how the provider consults service users) - accident and incident records - staff training records - risk assessments - notice hoards - service plan - newsletter We observed staff interacting with people who use the service and toured the premises.
 Grading the service against quality themes and statements We inspect and grade elements of care that we call 'quality themes'.
 For example, one of the quality themes we might look at is 'Quality of care and support'.
 Under each quality theme are 'quality statements' which describe what a service should be doing well for that theme.
 We grade how the service performs against the quality themes and statements.
 Details of what we found are in Section 3: The inspection Inspection Focus Areas (IFAs) In any year we may decide on specific aspects of care to focus on during our inspections.
 These are extra checks we make on top of all the normal ones we make during inspection.
 We do this to gather information about the quality of these aspects of care on a national basis.
 Where we have examined an inspection focus area we will clearly identify it under the relevant quality statement Fire safety issues We do not regulate fire safety.
 Local fire and rescue services are responsible for checking services.
 However, where significant fire safety issues become apparent, we will alert the relevant fire and rescue services so they may consider what action to take.
 You can find out more about care services' responsibilities for fire safety at www.firescotland.gov.uk The annual return Every year all care services must complete an 'annual return' form to make sure the information we hold is up to date.
 We also use annual returns to decide how we will inspect the service.
 Annual Return Received: Yes - Electronic Comments on Self Assessment Every year all care services must complete a 'self assessment' form telling us how their service is performing.
-We check to make sure this assessment is accurate.
-We received a fully completed self assessment document from the service provider.
+We check to make sure this assessment is accurate We received a fully completed self assessment document from the service provider.
 We were satisfied with the way the service provider had completed this and with the relevant information they had given us for each of the headings that we grade them under.
 The service provider identified what they thought they did well, some areas for development and any changes they planned.
-Taking the views of people using the care service into account We received five Care Standards Questionnaires (CSQs) from people who use the service.
-The following comments were offered: "I am quite happy."
-"I have filled this in on behalf of my sister who came here a year ago when diagnosed with cancer.
-The care she has got from everybody has been first class and could not have been better treated anywhere else.
-I honestly think if it had not been for their care and understanding of her treatment she would not have come through it."
-"If it had not been for an un-requested visit from a lady from the Care Inspectorate I would not have known that I could make a complaint about this service to them.
-Prior to that I had suffered bullying and intimidation by one member of staff here, and my repeated complaints had been dismissed and treated as trivial."
-(The Care Inspectorate discussed this response with the service manager and her line manager and sought reassurances that the issue had been dealt with appropriately.
-They explained what action had been taken and we are reassured by this).
-Four of the respondents 'agreed', one 'strongly agreed' that, overall, they were happy with the quality of care and support the service provided to them.
-We met with five service users during the inspection.
-We could see that they enjoyed good relationships with members of staff who endeavour to offer person-centred care that reflects their individual needs and preferences.
-One told us: "I like it here.
+Taking the views of people using the care service into account We received two Care Standards Questionnaires (CSQs) from people who use the service.
+The following comments were offered: "My relative always looks forward to coming into respire care at Braeburn Court, and has no qualms about staying as he knows he will be well looked after in all aspects.
+He is always shown courtesy and politeness at all times.
+We both have nothing but praise for the caring staff and the exceptional way the place is run.
+The respite room is ideal with its own kitchen, sitting room, bedroom and shower.
+He is always happy there."
+One of the respondents 'strongly agreed', the other 'agreed' that, overall, they were happy with the quality of care and support the service provided them.
+Inspection report We met with current respite guest during the inspection.
+She told us: "I like it here.
 Can't think how they could improve things."
-Taking carers' views into account There were no carers present at the time of the inspection.
+Taking carers' views into account There were no carers present during the inspection.